 The great samurai leader, Minamoto Yoritomo established the samurai government for the first time in Japan's history and placed his headquarters in Kamakura. ・・・ READ MORE

-The largest native shrine and one of the most popular tourist destinations in Kamakura.
+In Kamakura this is the major shinto shrine and is a very popular tourist destination.
 This shrine was founded in 1180 by then shogun Minamoto Yoritomo, who transferred the shrine from Yui-Wakamiya to the present site.・・・ READ MORE

 Kotokuin (Great Buddha)